Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 # 🎆 Academic Services
 **Program Committee Member of Conferences:**
 - International Conference on Learning Representations (ICLR), 2025
+- Annual AAAI Conference on Artificial Intelligence (AAAI), 2026
 - Workshop on Large Language Models and Generative AI for Health at AAAI (GenAI4Health@AAAI), 2025
 - Survey Track for International Joint Conference on Artificial Intelligence (IJCAL), 2025
 - Annual Meeting of the Association for Computational Linguistics (ACL), 2025
 - Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025
 - Annual Conference on Neural Information Processing Systems (NeurIPS), 2025
 - ACM International Conference on Multimedia (MM), 2025
+- Datasets Track for ACM MM, 2025
+- International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics (IJCNLP & AACL)

 **Journal Reviewer:**
 - Neural Networks (NN)